Streamerbot/docs/streamerbot/1.get-started/5.examples/chat-message-timer.md

     Now we have a timer executing our action every 5 minutes!
     ::

-4. Send a message to chat
+4. Make our action do something

     The [Send Message to Channel](/api/sub-actions/twitch/chat/send-message-to-channel) sub-action allows us to easily send text to our Twitch chat.